Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/03-Basic/Module_4/README.md

 3.4 CIFAR10 Classification using Vitis AI and TensorFlow
 -----------------------

 This module introduces the Vitis AI TensorFlow design process and illustrates how to go from a Python description of the network model to running a compiled model on the Xilinx&reg; DPU accelerator.
+Please visit the following link for more [Design Tutorials](https://gitenterprise.xilinx.com/swm/Vitis-In-Depth-Tutorial/tree/v1.3/Machine_Learning/Design_Tutorials)

-The application code in this example design is written in Python and uses the Unified APIs and VART runtime that were introduced in Vitis&trade; AI v1.2.
+The application code in this example design is written in Python and uses the Unified APIs and VART runtime that were introduced in Vitis&trade; AI v1.3.

 We will run the following steps: